 A Life Worthy of Our Breath

-Ocean Vuong is an assistant professor of English in the MFA Program at the University of Massachusetts Amherst.
-He is the author of the poetry collection Night Sky with Exit Wounds, which won the T.S.
-Eliot Prize and the Whiting Award; and a novel, On Earth We're Briefly Gorgeous.
+Ocean Vuong is a professor in the MFA Program in Creative Writing at New York University.
+His new collection of poetry is Time Is a Mother.
+He is also the author of a novel, On Earth We're Briefly Gorgeous, and the poetry collection Night Sky with Exit Wounds, which won the T.S.
+Eliot Prize and the Whiting Award.
 He was a 2019 MacArthur Fellow.

 I’m Krista Tippett, and this is On Being.